Header image courtesy of R&R Bagels (Facebook) and Shragels (Facebook)

 Schragels, 37 Graham Street, Sheung Wan | (+852) 9730 6727

 This Sai Kung hideaway is known for its idyllic, minimalistic interior design, as well as its diverse list of coffee, teas, and smoothies.
-Dibs a spot outside on Little Cove Espresso’s ample alfresco seating and enjoy the slow life with a Smashed Avocado and Feta Bagel ($92) with a side of Turmeric Latte ($36).
+Dibs a spot outside on Little Cove Espresso’s ample alfresco seating and enjoy the slow life with a Smashed Avocado & Feta Bagel ($92) with a side of Turmeric Latte ($36).

 Little Cove Espresso, Shop 1 & 2, G/F, Siu Yat Building, Sai Kung Hoi Pong Square, Sai Kung

-Third-wave coffee proponent Polygon Café is one of the trendiest spots in Sai Ying Pun for a strong cup of joe—and bagels!
-The food menu may be on the small side, but they offer some customisation options: first, choose your bagel from Plain or Onion and Chive.
-Second, top that off with toppings of the Avo Smash Bagel ($75) with avocado, mixed veggies, and pine nuts, or the classic Smoked Salmon Bagel ($82) with cream cheese, capers, smoked salmon, and onion.
+Third-wave coffee proponent Polygon is one of the trendiest spots in Sai Ying Pun for a strong cup of joe—and bagels!
+The food menu may be on the small side, but they offer some customisation options: first, choose your bagel from Plain or Onion & Chive.
+Second, top that off with fillings from the Avo Smash Bagel ($78) with avocado, mixed veggies, and pine nuts, or the classic Smoked Salmon Bagel ($88) with cream cheese, capers, smoked salmon, and onion.
 Grab a bite and swill it down with a cup of their much-extolled Intelligentsia coffee.

 Polygon, G/F, 14 Second Street, Sai Ying Pun | (+852) 2915 8878